telerik/kendo-ui-core/docs/controls/data-management/grid/print-export.md

 ### Print Existing Web Page

-Print the existing web pag, but use a print stylesheet to hide the parts of the page that are not needed.
+Print the existing web page, but use a print stylesheet to hide the parts of the page that are not needed.

 ### Print New Web Page